-If you have been offered a Settlement Agreement, your employer has to make sure you receive independent legal advice before signing, otherwise the agreement will not be enforceable.
+If you have been offered a Settlement Agreement, your employer has to make sure you receive independent settlement agreement legal advice before signing, otherwise the agreement will not be enforceable.
 The reason behind this is to ensure you fully understand the implications of entering into this agreement.
 They also have to give you a reasonable amount of time to consider whether to accept the terms offered.

 Your Settlement Agreement may be a positive step forward for you.
 It may be an alternative to staying where your grievance has not been upheld or has only partially been upheld.
 Alternatively, you may have been offered a Settlement Agreement totally ‘out of the blue’ or in circumstances where you do not feel you have any choice but to sign.

 We always take the time to listen to you to find out the background to the offering of this Settlement Agreement in order to properly advise you as to whether it is in your best interests to sign.
 In certain cases we may be able to negotiate a larger sum of compensation and/or better terms including a positive reference, especially for Grievance Not Upheld Settlements.

 Alternatively, we may advise that you would obtain a much better settlement by lodging or continuing with a grievance, capability or disciplinary process or even commencing Employment Tribunal proceedings.

-Where negotiations break down, we may be able to offer a no-win, no-fee agreement (sometimes called a Damages Based Agreement), which is where we receive a percentage of any compensation you receive as a result of taking further action.
+Where negotiations break down, we may be able to offer a Damages Based Agreement, which is where we receive a percentage of any compensation you receive as a result of taking further action.
 This may include bringing a formal grievance or issuing proceedings.

-As one of the UK’s leading Settlement Agreement solicitors will advise on the fairness of the sums offered and provide unbiased Settlement Agreement advice to help guide you.
-We can also offer guidance related to the tax implications and ensure any references to be provided are accurate and legally compliant.
+As one of the UK’s leading Settlement Agreement solicitors, we will advise on the fairness of the sums offered and provide unbiased Settlement Agreement advice to help guide you.
+We can also offer guidance related to the tax implications of Settlement Agreements and ensure any references to be provided are accurate and legally compliant.

-If you are considering signing a Settlement Agreement please contact us.
-We are more than happy to have a free initial chat about your options and offer independent Settlement Agreement legal advice while ensuring that you are pointed in the right direction.
-The contribution provided by your employer will ensure that we are able to fully assess your situation.
-In the event of the employer’s contribution being inadequate, we offer the first hour of the consultation at our initial discounted rate.
+If you are considering signing a Settlement Agreement, we are more than happy to have a free initial chat about your options and offer independent Settlement Agreement legal advice while ensuring that you are pointed in the right direction.
+The contribution provided by your employer should ensure that we are able to assess your situation and advise on costs.

 We recognise that it is always your decision as to whether you sign or not.
 Our written advice will mean you are able to make an informed decision about how you wish to proceed.